cloudconfig/cloco-docs/source/index.html.md

 ]
 ```

-This command lets you list all of the users that are present in the subscription.
+This command lets you list all of the users that are presently assigned to the application.

 ### URL Parameters

 Parameter | Description
 --------- | -----------
 subscription_id | The ID of the subscription.
-application_id | The ID of the subscription.
+application_id | The ID of the application.

 <aside class="notice">
 Requires subscription admin privilege or application admin privilege.